CFP106022206/Group-07/Readme.md

 3000-3750: 王一晨<br/>
 4000-5000: 王一晨<br/>
 '''<br/>
-### Reserrch for the relation between radius of the small body and destruction time
+### Research for the relation between radius of the small body and destruction time <br/>
 1. Set the distance between Main and small body to be 1500.
 2. Calculate the destruction time for the small body for r from 100 to 500.
 3. Plot the result and analyze their relation.